malsf21/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   `number`: Number of blocks in the post, or number of blocks with name equal to blockName.

+<a name="getInnerBlockController" href="#getInnerBlockController">#</a> **getInnerBlockController**

+Gets the clientId of block which controls the given block.
+Essentially, it iterates up the block tree, stopping if it finds a block which is marked as an InnerBlocks controller.
+The client ID of that controller is returned.

+_Parameters_

+-   _state_ `Object`: Global application state.
+-   _clientId_ `string`: The block to check.

+_Returns_

+-   `?string`: The client ID of the block that returns this one.
+Undefined if the given block is not a child of an InnerBlock controller.

 <a name="getInserterItems" href="#getInserterItems">#</a> **getInserterItems**

 Determines the items that appear in the inserter.
 Includes both static